-The contract manager conducts a HSE startup/kick off in the early stages of all contracts (which includes a check against the contractor's job specific safety documentation and contract HSE requirements).
+The contract manager conducts a startup/kickoff in the early stages of all contracts.
+This meeting discusses HSE assurance processes for the duration of the project considering the contractor's job specific safety documentation, contract HSE requirements and Water Corporation's assurance program.